sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 That last column contains all of our squared deviations, so all we have to do is average them.
-If we do that by hand, i.e. using a calculator, we end up with a variance of 324.64.
+If we do that by hand, i.e., using a calculator, we end up with a variance of 324.64.
 Exciting, is not it?
 For the moment, let us ignore the burning question that you are all probably thinking (i.e., what the heck does a variance of 324.64 actually mean?) and instead talk a bit more about how to do